girvinjunod/Klasifikasi-Teks/README.md

 # Installation
 1. Clone this repository.
-2. Install the dependecies with `pipenv install`
+2. Install the dependecies with `pip install -r dependecies.txt`.
 3. You can run each model inside the `src` folder from the `.ipynb` file.